How effective can simple ordinal peer grading be?

 Our algorithm proceeds as follows.
-It takes as input an edge-weighted complete directed graph $G=({\cal T}_k,E,W)$ with ${\cal T}_k$ as the node set and weight $W(\sigma,\sigma')$ (computed using (\ref{eq:new-weight})) for every directed edge from type $\sigma$ to type $\sigma'$.
-Our algorithm builds an auxiliary unweighted directed graph $H=({\cal T_k},A)$ again over the types.
+It takes as input an edge-weighted complete directed graph $G=(\calT_k,E,W)$ with $\calT_k$ as the node set and weight $W(\sigma,\sigma')$ (computed using (\ref{eq:new-weight})) for every directed edge from type $\sigma$ to type $\sigma'$.
+Our algorithm builds an auxiliary unweighted directed graph $H=(\calT_k,A)$ again over the types.
 For every critical pair of types $\sigma,\sigma'$ with $W(\sigma,\sigma')>W(\sigma',\sigma)$, the auxiliary graph has a directed edge from type $\sigma$ to type $\sigma'$.
 The next step is to compute all strongly connected components of $H$; two types $\sigma$ and $\sigma'$ belong to the same strongly connected component if $H$ contains a directed path from $\sigma$ to $\sigma'$ and a directed path from $\sigma'$ to $\sigma$.
-This computation can be easily done by computing breadth first search trees rooted at every node of $H$.
+This computation is easily performed by computing breadth first search trees rooted at every node of $H$.
 After this step, the ordering of the types in different strongly connected components is irrevocably decided.
 In order to decide the ordering of types within the same strongly connected component, we use brute force on the corresponding subgraph of $G$.
 If the size of a strongly connected component is so large that brute forcing is prohibitive, we just order the types within the component according to a Borda ordering (breaking ties uniformly at random).
-As a final step, we decide the order of non-critical node pairs.
+As a final straightforward step, we decide the order of non-critical node pairs.

-The approach to use Borda ordering when brute forcing is very costly in terms of running time might give the impression that the outcome of the above algorithm is always very close to a Borda ordering.
-Surprisingly, our algorithm returns Borda orderings (or orderings that are very close to Borda) only when this is absolutely necessary.
-One such situation is presented in the next section where we show that Borda is indeed the optimal aggregation rule in all scenarios that involve perfect graders.
-For imperfect graders, brute forcing has been proved extremely useful as the vast majority of strongly connected components are very small.
+The approach to use Borda ordering when brute forcing is very costly in terms of running time, might give the impression that the outcome of the above algorithm is always very close to a Borda ordering.
+Surprisingly, our algorithm returns Borda orderings (or orderings that are very close to Borda) very rarely.
+One such situation is presented in the next section where we show that Borda is indeed the optimal type-ordering aggregation rule in all scenarios that involve perfect graders.
+For imperfect graders, brute forcing has been proved extremely useful as the vast majority of strongly connected components are small.
 We report statistical information from the size distribution of strongly connected components in Section \ref{sec:exp} (see Table \ref{tab:component-size} in Section \ref{subsec:optimal-exp}).